Working With Passive Members

 Passive users can be complex to manage and aren't enabled by default.
 They are best suited for larger organizations with an IT team who will manage the distribution of the Desktop app.
 To learn more about passive members, please contact support.

-Why would your organization use passive members?
+Why would your team use passive members?

 - Ease of distribution for large teams